architect/arc.codes/src/shared/en/aws/guides-offline.md

 NOTE: you need to setup `AWS_PROFILE` and `AWS_REGION` per the quickstart.

-> Tip: while you can use any test runner and reporter combo you want the TAP family is strongly reccomended; test suites that inject globals cause more bugs than they fix
+> ✨ Tip: while you can use any test runner and reporter combo you want the TAP family is strongly reccomended; test suites that require test runners to inject globals create difficult-to-debug situations

 Scaffold your two test files with an environment check; this a good practice to get the testing muscles warmed up.